mongodb/specifications/source/client-side-encryption/tests/README.rst

      - If ``identifier`` is ``altname``
         - If ``kms`` is ``local`` set the key_alt_name to "local".
         - If ``kms`` is ``aws`` set the key_alt_name to "aws".

+   If the method if ``prohibited``, attempt to explicitly encrypt in the same manner, but verify that an exception is thrown.

 5. Using ``client_encrypted``, insert ``corpus`` into ``db.coll``.